 - 7 layer dip

 - Chili powder

 - Remove the husk and silk of the corn.
 If grilling, preheat the grill.
 Place the corn directly on the grill and cook for about 3 minutes, then turn the corn to continue cooking other sides.
 Continue this until all sides are cooked.
-If using a skillet, preheat the skillet over medium heat, add a small amount of olive oil, about 1 teaspoon.
-Add the corn and cook for 3 minutes, then turn to continue cooking the other sides of the corn.
-Continue this until all sides are cooked.

 - While the corn is cooking, prepare the sauce.
 Add the Mexican Crema, mayonnaise, garlic powder, onion powder, chili powder, salt, lime juice, and chopped cilantro into a small bowl.
 Stir together until combined.